threads table contains a row

 BACKGROUND.
 User connection threads are foreground threads.
 Threads associated with internal server activity are background threads.
 Examples are internal

 InnoDBthreads, “binlog dump” threads sending information to slaves, and slave I/O and SQL threads.

-For threads that are displayed in the
+For a thread that is displayed in the

 INFORMATION_SCHEMA.PROCESSLISTtable, this is the same value displayed in the

-SHOW PROCESSLISToutput, and the value that
+SHOW PROCESSLISToutput, and returned by the

 For background threads (threads not associated with a user connection),